-Major depression is the psychiatric diagnosis most commonly associated with suicide.
+Depression is a mood disorder commonly associated with suicide.
 Although the majority of people that struggle with depression do not die by suicide, having depression does increase the risk for suicide.

-We may feel sad, lonely, or depressed at times and feeling depressed can be a normal reaction to loss or struggles in life.
-But when these feelings become overwhelming and long-lasting, they can prevent a person from leading a normal, active life.
-It’s at this point that a person should seek help.
-Signs of depression may include changes in the following:
+We may feel sad, lonely, or depressed at times.
+Feeling depressed can be a normal reaction to loss or struggles in life, but when these feelings become overwhelming and long-lasting, they can prevent a person from leading a normal, active life.
+When this happens that a person should seek help.
+Signs of depression may include the following:

 - Increased or decreased sleep

 - Reduced interest in daily activities

 - Low level of energy